 I would give it to my family members as part of my contribution to their retirement funds.
 For the rest, I’d donate it to a charity.

-How open are you and your husband about your income, savings and spending?
-How do you split household expenses with your husband?
+How open would you be with your significant other about your income, savings and spending?
+How do you split household expenses with your partner?

 My afterthoughts of Jeraldine?